aatmmr/aatmmr.github.io/src/content/blog/enable-github-copilot-extensions.md

 [GitHub Copilot Extensions](https://github.blog/news-insights/product-news/introducing-github-copilot-extensions/) were recently announced as public beta and are now ready to be explored.
 As of [docs](https://docs.github.com/en/copilot/using-github-copilot/using-extensions-to-integrate-external-tools-with-copilot-chat), everyone can use and create GitHub Copilot extensions.
 Users with an Individual subscription can start right away without any further actions.
 Users with a GitHub Copilot Business or Enterprise subscription need their enterprise administrator and/or organization owners to enable this feature.

-This article will describe all the settings that enterprise administrators and organization owners need to take to enable their users to create GitHub Copilot Extensions.
+This article will describe all the settings that enterprise administrators and organization owners need to take to enable their users to use GitHub Copilot Extensions.
 See the respective settings below, depending on whether you maintain an entire enterprise, organization, or both.

 ## Enterprise Level